By: Jennifer Weiner

 "But fiction is always in conversation with fact, with the truth of a specific moment..."

 It might not be the dystopian novel she thought she would be writing, but Mrs. Everything is a timely book about womanhood and sisterhood, heartbreak and hope, and it marks the welcome return of a beloved author.
 It's possible the only one looking forward to its arrival more than fans is Weiner herself.

 "My hope is that this book will have everything that readers have come to expect from my novels — that it will be funny and engaging and observant; that it will have characters who feel like women you know," says Weiner.
 "I hope that the book also has some things to say about The Way We Live Now, and that, wherever you find yourself in your own life, whether you’re a Baby Boomer, or a Gen-Xer or a Millenial, whether you’re gay or straight, divorced or single, a mother or happily childless, you will see yourself, and women you know, on these pages. "

 Mrs. Everything will be available from Atria Books June 25, but you can preorder your copy from Amazon, Indiebound, or wherever books are sold today.

 A #1 New York Times bestselling author, Jennifer Weiner’s books have spent over five years on the New York Times bestseller list with over 11 million copies in print in 36 countries.

-Weiner has appeared on numerous national television programs, including The Today Show, CBS This Morning, and CBS Sunday Morning, and has been published in dozens of newspapers and magazines, including The New York Times, Seventeen, Redbook, Glamour, Cosmopolitan, and Good Housekeeping.
-Most of her essays are featured on her website, where she started her blog in 2002.
-Jennifer can also be found on Facebook, and, in real life, Philadelphia, where she lives with her family.
-Website Twitter Goodreads
+Her work has been published in dozens of newspapers and magazines, including Seventeen, Redbook, Glamour, Cosmopolitan, Elle, Allure, Ladies Home Journal, Time and Good Housekeeping.
+Jennifer can be found on Facebook, on Twitter, on Instagram and, in real life, Philadelphia, where she lives with her family.
+Read More